JJakaJonas/Debloat-Files/README.md

 This is to Debloat automatic generated files on F:\  Microsoft Windows Home Server 2011.

 # Requirements
-Microsoft Windows Home Server 2011 (or other Microsoft Windows install) whit a F:\ drive .Net 4.6.1
+a Microsoft Windows Home Server 2011 (or other Microsoft Windows install) whit a F:\ drive b .Net 4.6.1

 # Tested on
 Microsoft Windows Home Server 2011